flirtyquizcontact-rgb/love-and-flirty-quiz-policy/privacy_policy.md

 Privacy Policy — Love & Flirty Quiz

-Last updated: 08 Sep 2025
+Last updated: 12 Sep 2025

-This Privacy Policy describes how Love & Flirty Quiz (also referred to as “FlirtyQuiz”, “the App”, “we/us/our”) handles information.
+This Privacy Policy explains how Love & Flirty Quiz (“the App”, “we”, “our”) handles user information.
 The App is developed and published by QuizFans Studio.

 Who we are

 Publisher: QuizFans Studio

 Contact: flirtyquiz.contact@gmail.com

-What we collect
+Information we collect

-We do not require accounts and do not ask you to enter personal data.
+The App does not require accounts and does not request personal information.

-The App may process the following through third-party services:
+However, third-party services integrated into the App may collect:

-Advertising data & device identifiers (e.g., Advertising ID) for showing ads and measuring performance (Google AdMob).
+Advertising identifiers & analytics data – to show personalized or contextual ads (Google AdMob).

-Purchase information limited to Google Play billing tokens for unlocking Premium content (handled by Google).
+Purchase information – limited to billing tokens for unlocking Premium content, processed only by Google Play.

-Crash/diagnostic data (if enabled) to improve stability.
+Crash/diagnostic data – if enabled on your device, to improve stability and fix bugs.

-We do not knowingly collect sensitive categories of data.
+We do not knowingly collect sensitive categories of data (e.g., health, political, biometric).

 How we use data

-Deliver core features (levels, results, premium unlock).
+To deliver gameplay features (levels, scoring, results, Premium unlock).

-Show and measure ads.
+To display and measure ads (Standard Pack only).

-Handle purchases.

-Improve quality and fix crashes.

-Sharing
+To process in-app purchases (via Google Play).

+To improve quality, stability, and performance.

+Data sharing

-We may share limited data with service providers strictly to operate the App (e.g., ad networks, billing, crash reporting).
+We may share limited technical data with third-party providers strictly to operate the App:

+Google AdMob (ads)

+Google Play Billing (purchases)

+Google Firebase / Play Services (crash reports, diagnostics)

-We do not sell personal data.
+We do not sell or rent personal data.

 Storage & retention

 We do not store personal data on our own servers.

-Third parties (Google AdMob, Google Play) retain data per their own policies.
+Third-party services (Google) handle data according to their own privacy policies.

-Children & age
+Children & age restrictions

-The App targets adults (18+) and contains only non-explicit flirting content.
+The App is designed for users aged 13+.

+It contains light flirting/entertainment content, but no explicit or adult-only material.

-If you are under 18, do not use the App.
+If you are under 13, you may not use the App.

+If you are between 13–17, you should use the App under parental guidance.

 International transfers

-Third-party services may process data globally under their safeguards.
+Third-party services may process data in multiple regions under their own compliance safeguards (e.g., GDPR, CCPA).

-Third-party policies
+Third-party links & policies

-Google AdMob / Ads Privacy Policy
+Google AdMob Privacy Policy

-Google Play Billing Privacy Policy
+Google Play Terms & Privacy

 Disclaimer

-This Privacy Policy applies only to Love & Flirty Quiz and not to any other apps or websites.
+This Privacy Policy applies only to Love & Flirty Quiz and does not cover other apps or websites.
-We encourage you to review third-party policies before use.
+We recommend reviewing third-party policies before use.

 Changes

-We may update this Policy from time to time.
+We may update this Privacy Policy periodically.
-The “Last updated” date applies.
+The “Last updated” date at the top indicates the latest revision.

 Contact

-If you have any questions, please contact us:
+If you have questions, contact us at:
 📧 flirtyquiz.contact@gmail.com